Making the Most of Maize

 Maize silage is an ideal feed providing energy in the form of starches and sugars, it is unfortunately prone to heating and spoilage if not well preserved.

-Use of Maize Additives & Inoculants to Control Maize Silage Fermentation:
+Maize Additives and Inoculants to Control Maize Silage Fermentation:

 Effective preservation of the maize crop relies on having an efficient fermentation to produce acids.
 The maize crop is too valuable to leave this fermentation to chance.
 The fermentation needs to be controlled by inoculating the clamp using a maize additive which contains efficient strains of bacteria.